znckco/nestjs-gate/readme.md

 ## Description

-NestJS Gate is template repository to create new nestjs modules.
+Gate is an authorization module for NestJS.

 ## Installation